-- a) The ability to convey a theme or argument clearly and coherently. - b) The ability to analyze critically and to synthesize the course material. - c) The ability to acquire and apply information from appropriate sources. - d) Competence in standard written English (including proper use of syntax, grammar, punctuation and spelling as well as use of appropriate vocabulary, formatting, and references).
+- a) The ability to convey a theme or argument clearly and coherently. - b) The ability to analyze critically and to synthesize the course material. - c) The ability to acquire and apply information from appropriate sources.

-• Keep in mind that plagiarism is a form of academic dishonesty.
+- d) Competence in standard written English (including proper use of syntax, grammar, punctuation and spelling as well as use of appropriate vocabulary, formatting, and references). - Keep in mind that plagiarism is a form of academic dishonesty.
 Plagiarism is defined as the use of another's ideas or words without appropriate acknowledgment.
 Examples of plagiarism include: failing to use quotation marks when directly quoting from a source; failing to document distinctive ideas from a source; fabricating or inventing sources; and copying information from computer-based sources, i.e., the Internet.
 For more information, please use the link provided on Canvas.

 Discussions (150 POINTS) - There will be online discussions posts and discussion comments associated with many modules.
 The discussion will occur asynchronously; I will post a discussion question and you will respond to the questions at your convenience prior to the due date.
 Each time you participate, you earn up to 30 points.
-Your lowest one (1) discussion is dropped from your final grade calculation.
+Your lowest two (2) discussions are dropped from your final grade calculation.
 Discussions are open book and open note and will be submitted through Canvas.
 See the class schedule for due dates of posts and comments.
-The discussion post is always due on Thursday and the discussion response is always due on Sunday.
+The discussion post is always due on Tuesday or Friday, and the discussion response is always due on Wednesday or Sunday.
+(I.e. If the discussion post is due Tuesday, the discussion response will be due Wednesday.
+Likewise for Friday posts and Sunday responses)

 Quizzes (330 POINTS) - There will be quizzes associated with most modules each worth 30 points.
 The format of the quizzes will be multiple choice, calculations, and short answers and will be open book and open notes.
-Your lowest one (1) quiz are dropped from your final grade calculation.
+Your lowest one (1) quiz is dropped from your final grade calculation.
 Quizzes will be submitted through Connect.
 Quizzes are always due on Sunday.
 You have two attempts at each quiz and the attempt with the highest score counts.

-Practice Exams (20 POINTS) - There will be two (2) practice exams.
+Practice Exams (20 POINTS) - There will be two (2) practice exams, each worth 10 points.